green-fox-academy/chama-malachite/nagiossetup.md

 Let's start putting things in each of the above mentioned files:
 ---
-First, we will generate a public key so we can ssh into the EC2 instance:
+First, we will generate a public key so we can ssh into the EC2 instance.
 Open up another terminal window, and execute the following:
 ```
 cd ~/.ssh/
 ssh-keygen -t rsa -b 2048 -v
 ```
-For the filename, let's just enter 'my_test_key', so that the full location of the private key is '~/.ssh/my_test_key' and the public key is located at '~/.ssh/my_test_key.pub' .
+For the filename, let's just enter 'my_test_key', so that the full location of the private key is ~/.ssh/my_test_key and the public key is located at ~/.ssh/my_test_key.pub .
 Let's leave the passwords blank.
 Back in the project directory, execute the following command:
 ```
 cat ~/.ssh/my_test_key.pub > my_test_key.pub